 How can I verify whether or not a debt collector is legitimate?

-Answer: If you suspect a debt collector is not legitimate, ask the caller for their name, company, street address, telephone number, and professional license number.
+Answer: Ask the caller for their name, company, street address, telephone number, and if your state licenses debt collectors, a professional license number.
 You can also refuse to discuss any debt until you get a written "validation notice."
 Do not give personal or financial information to the caller until you have confirmed it is a legitimate debt collector.

 Here are a few warning signs that could signal a debt collection scam:

-- The debt collector threatens you.
-Legitimate debt collectors probably won't claim that they'll have you arrested or claim that they or their employees are law enforcement officers.
+- The debt collector threatens you with criminal charges.
+Legitimate debt collectors should not claim that they'll have you arrested.

 - The debt collector refuses to give you information about your debt or is trying to collect a debt you do not recognize.
-You have certain rights to ask a debt collector to verify the debt.
-You can use this sample letter to request this information.
+You have certain rights to ask a debt collector about the debt, including when you don't believe you owe the debt.
+You can use this sample letter to request more information.
 Ask for an explanation in writing before you pay.

 - The debt collector refuses to give you a mailing address or phone number.